 That would be one of them.
-There was a book I remember reading very early on, called The Fireside Book of Football by Jack Newcombe, and it was just filled with great historic stories.
+There was a book I remember reading very early on, called The Fireside Book of Pro Football by Richard Whittingham, and it was just filled with great historic stories.
 I love the history of the NFL and actually through reading that book, got into writing the history feature for First Down every week for three years.
 Also, because I love the history side of it, I ended up writing my own book, Pain Game: Pro Football’s 50 Toughest Players, published in the US, looking at the toughest players, physical and mentally.

 And then there was a book about the Raiders called, You’re Okay, It’s Just A Bruise.
-It was by the team doctor and that was quite an eye opener into the world of professional football.
+It was by the team doctor [Rob Huizenga] and that was quite an eye opener into the world of professional football.
 It was a quite cynical look at it, you know, tape them up and get them back out there.
 Quite funny as well.

 I was going to ask you about Pain Game, tell me how that came about.